Artists have been using it to improve our paintings ever since. It is the basis for understanding color.

 When we look into the distance colors get lighter.
 They also get

-How do we create the
+We create the

 illusion of distance and depth in our two dimensional paintings by using warm colors up close

-and cool colors for the distance.
+and using cool colors for the distance.

 In the painting "Springtime" warm colors show that sunlight is shining on the mountains.